 Dr. W.O.H.
-(Bill) Garman was an energetic minister of the gospel who was involved in senior leadership, outside of the Associated Gospel Churches, in the following organizations: the Independent Fundamental Churches of America (1942-1963); the American Council of Christian Churches (1940-1960); the International Council of Christian Churches (1950’s); Immanuel College of the Bible (1953-1958); and the American Association of Christian Schools of Higher Learning (1967-1971).
-On a more local level, Bill Garman served as a pastor in various churches in Pennsylvania from 1925 to 1981.
+(Bill) Garman was an energetic minister of the Gospel who was involved in senior leadership outside of the Associated Gospel Churches in the following organizations: the Independent Fundamental Churches of America (1942-1963); the American Council of Christian Churches (1940-1960); the International Council of Christian Churches (1950’s); Immanuel College of the Bible (1953-1958); and the American Association of Christian Schools of Higher Learning (1967-1971).
+On a more local level, Bill Garman served as a Pastor in various churches in Pennsylvania from 1925 to 1981.

-AGC supports the local church by keeping up with the ever-changing, complex military regulations, procedures, and issues.
-Whereas, the local church is not in the position to give detailed attention to such matters, AGC is.
-AGC represents Fundamental Churches to the DOD and meets annually in Washington DC with the International Conference of Evangelical Chaplain Endorsers (ICECE) to discuss relevant issues pertaining to the military chaplaincy.
-AGC provides professional and pastoral insight to chaplains who need guidance when they must stand on issues.
+The AGC supports the local church by keeping current with the ever-changing, complex Military regulations, procedures, and issues.
+Whereas, the local church is not in the position to give detailed attention to such matters, the AGC is.
+AGC represents Historic Fundamental Churches to the Department of Defense, the Veterans Affairs Agency, the Federal Bureau of Prisons, and other Government Agencies.
+The AGC meets annually in Washington DC with the International Conference of Evangelical Chaplain Endorsers (ICECE) to discuss relevant issues pertaining to the Military Chaplaincy.
+The AGC provides professional and pastoral insight to Chaplains who need guidance when they must stand on difficult issues.

 AGC Chaplains provide excellent ministry in preaching, teaching, and counseling for Military members and families and in other related ministries.
 In addition to serving as godly Pastors-in-Uniform, AGC Chaplains are among the nation’s finest Officers.
 Our Chaplains are spiritual advisors to the Command and sometimes serve in difficult assignments.
 Like the Soldiers they serve, they sometimes are separated from their families at home and abroad.